mkierzenka/SWDevProj/README.md

 * See if there are other places where Blocks can be cleared instead of repeatedly created and deleted. (like deserializing for get methods, etc.) Saves memory usage

-* Sorer code- make the arrays use our array instead of re-implementing functionality (Field object)

-* Move sorer into sorwriter

 * Check command line arguments for valid input